tmanole/Randomized-Markov/README.md

 Code repository for reproducing the simulation studies in the paper

 Ramdas, A. and Manole, T. (2023).
-Randomized and Exchangeable Improvements of Markov’s, Chebyshev’s and Chernoff’s Inequalities. _arXiv preprint._
+[Randomized and Exchangeable Improvements of Markov’s, Chebyshev’s and Chernoff’s Inequalities](https://arxiv.org/abs/2304.02611). _arXiv preprint arXiv:2304.02611_.

 ## Dependencies